Small Savings Schemes Interest Rates Retained For 3rd Quarter (October-December) Of Financial Year 2017-18

-Government has revised the interest rates on popular Small Savings Schemes for the 2nd Quarter of the Current Financial Year (2017-18).
+Government has retained the interest rates on popular Small Savings Schemes for the 3rd Quarter of the Current Financial Year (2017-18).
 Last Year, Government had decided to align the small savings interest rates with the relevant market rates of Government Securities.
 The rates are now recalibrated every quarter in order to maintain it at par with the current market rates.
 The interest rates on Small Savings Schemes are slightly higher as compared to rates offered by Banks.
 The Central Bank (RBI) had been clamoring for revision in rates as it is leading to distortion in rate structure.
 Government is trying to provide a level playing field to the Banks by aligning the deposit rates to the market rates.
 The slashing of rates will bring disappointment among people as it will lower return on some of the popular investment schemes.

-Revised Deposit Rates on Small Savings Scheme (Click on link below to read more about the Schemes)
+Savings Interest Rates on Small Savings Scheme (Click on link below to read more about the Schemes)

 National Savings Certificate (NSC): The 5 year NSC will earn an interest of 7.8% from 1st July,’17 as compared 7.9% earned previously.
 The interest will be compounded annually.